Just like a human body operates with different body parts, a car has its distinctive parts that, when brought together, complete a car.

 #23.
 Dashboard.

-A dashboard (also known as a dashboard, instrument panel (IP), or bezel) is a control panel located in the center console of a vehicle or small airplane.
-Usually located right in front of the driver (or pilot), it displays instruments and controls for operating the vehicle.
+A dashboard, also known as the instrument panel (IP), or bezel, is a control panel placed at the center console of a car or small airplane.
+The wine region is directly ahead of the driver or pilot, where they can take advantage of the instruments and controls of the vehicle.

 #24.
 Fenders.